Kakikakikakki/MF-ADCCA/README.md

 ## Usage

+There are three patterns of asymmetric versions related to DFA-based analysis:

 If one wants to implement the index-based MF-ADCCA using log-return financial series, then

 	basic_dcca(x, y, Q, m=2, trend_base=None, skip_agg=False, observations=100, asymmetry_base='index')